arcana-engine/goods/README.md

 ![loc](https://img.shields.io/tokei/lines/github/zakarumych/goods?style=for-the-badge)

-`Goods` is asset pipeline that helps keeping asset importing code away from the app\
+`Goods` is an asset pipeline that helps keeping asset importing code away from the app\
-and address assets with uuids instead of error-prone file paths and urls.
+and allows addressing assets with uuids instead of error-prone file paths and urls.

-TODO: Ability to archive selected assets
+`Goods` provides fully async loader.
+Loader can be augmented with user-defined source implementations,\
+making it possible to load asset from any kind of storage.\
+And thanks to async nature it can be both local and remote storages.

+`Treasury` is an asset database.\
+Once asset is imported it is given an `uuid` that can be used with provided out-of-the-box `TreasurySource` to load the assets.\
+On import `Treasury` calls user-defined importer to convert asset from authoring format into engine-native format.\
+Importers should be compiled into WASM library and placed into directory configured for importers lookup.\
+Provided `plugin` crate is an example of how to write a plugin and export importers from it.

+A CLI tool is provided to perform importing manually.\
+Running `cargo install goods-treasury-cli` should install the tool.
+CLI executable name is `treasury`.

+Engines using Goods pipeline are encouraged to support importing in their toolset.

 ## License